Chinese-style modernization

-Chinese-style modernization (中国式现代化), also called the Chinese modernization or the Chinese path to modernization, is a political slogan promoted by the Chinese Communist Party (CCP), touting a model of modernization that contrasts with Western-style development, and emphasizing the strengths of the Chinese economic and political model.
+Chinese-style modernization (中国式现代化), also called the Chinese modernization or the Chinese path to modernization, is a political slogan promoted by the Chinese Communist Party (CCP), boasting a model of modernization that purportedly contrasts with Western-style development, and emphasizing the strengths of the Chinese economic and political model.

 History

 The term dates back to 1979, when Chinese leader Deng Xiaoping, who mentioned it during a March 1979 speech about the Four Cardinal Principles.

 It became a standalone phrase in its own right under CCP general secretary Xi Jinping when, in April 2021, the People's Daily launched several articles on "dissecting Chinese-style modernization", leading rest of the Chinese state media to do the same.
 Wang Huning, top political theorist under Xi, is considered to be related in developing the term.

-The term featured prominently at the CCP "historical resolution" under Xi, that passed in 2021.
-The resolution said that Chinese-style modernization would further drive the "great rejuvenation of the Chinese nation".
-The term appeared 11 times at Xi's political report to the 20th CCP National Congress.
-The term also was featured prominently at the 2023 National People's Congress.
+The term featured prominently at the CCP historical resolution under Xi, that passed in 2021.
+The resolution said that Chinese-style modernization would further drive the great rejuvenation of the Chinese nation.
+The term appeared 11 times at Xi's political report to the 20th CCP National Congress, held in October 2022.
+The term also was featured prominently at the first session of the 14th National People's Congress in March 2023.